CymatiCorp/CyKit/Openvibe-Readme.md

 1. Return to the "OpenVIBE acquisition server" and press "Play"

 <img src='http://blueskynet.org/edu/openvibe/acquire6.png' width=100% height=100%></img>
+Figure G.

+1. Return to the "OpenVIBE Designer" and press "Play"

 1. A window will appear with your EEG stream.